Dev-analysis/Dev-analysis/README.md

 ### Hi there and welcome to my GitHub page👋

-My name is Dev Prakash Thapliyal and I am Data Analytics student at Arden University, Berling.
+My name is Dev Prakash Thapliyal and I am Data Analytics student at Arden University, Berlin.
-I do a lot of things, and some of them you may even find interesting as well insightful.
+I do a lot of things, some of which you might find interesting and insightful.

 ---